SSF-dot/GLSS_physical_model/README.md

 glss::SolveIdealModel()

 camera model
-glss::SolveCameraModel();
+glss::SolveCameraModel()

-add noise to the outgoing rays glss::SolveNoisePhyModel();
+add noise to the outgoing rays glss::SolveNoisePhyModel()

-The input galvo signal pairs are in table-221A.txt
+The input galvo signal pairs are in table-221A.txt.
-The output outgoing rays are in reconstructed_points.txt
+The output outgoing rays are in reconstructed_points.txt.